dobromir-hristov/vuecommunity/docs/guide/ecosystem/desktop-apps.md

 Under the hood, Vuido uses the [libui](https://github.com/andlabs/libui) library which provides native GUI components for each desktop platform, and the [libui-node](https://github.com/parro-it/libui-node) bindings for Node.js.

-The core difference of using Vuido comparing to Electron and NW.js is you're not going to use HTML tags or CSS styles: you have a set of UI components and you're limited to it.
+The core difference between Vuido and Electron or NW.js is that you're not going to use HTML tags or CSS styles with Vuido, you are limited to a predefined set of UI components, that the OS platforms provide.

 **Pros**